 Developments in all of these areas are driven by technology, and this provides a unifying theme to the varied aspects of my work.

 Whilst I often write conceptually, I additionally use mixed methods for my research.
-It is impossible to ignore the amount of data which pervades our social and professional lives, and that indeed all of our digital engagement is recorded and potentially available for analysis.
+It is impossible to ignore the amount of data which pervades our social and professional lives, and that indeed all of our digital engagement is now recorded and potentially available for analysis.
 Analysis and interpretation of data is a key activity within the discipline of information science.
-The investigatory tools used by LIS are encountering what has been termed a ‘neo-dualism’, based on the tension between qualitative methodological approaches, which favor information, meaning and semantics, and the quantitative approaches, which emphasise data.
+The investigatory tools used by LIS are encountering what has been termed a ‘neo-dualism’, based on the tension between traditional qualitative methodological approaches, which favor information, meaning and semantics, and the quantitative approaches, which emphasise data.
 These latter having come to prominence as a consequence to the contemporary availability of large, digital datasets from the sciences, humanities and social media.
 This tension reflects the different origins of information science and data science, which are, in fact, complementary and which would benefit from integration via the modern LIS discipline.
 See David Bawden’s blog post from 30/05/16.

 I have supervised many doctoral students to completion of their award, and if you are interested in working in LIS or related areas, I am always pleased to hear from potential PhD students.